miruuna/pepNmemb/README.rst

 ===========

 Current functionalities include:
-+ peptide insertion analysis
+* peptide insertion analysis
-+ hydrogen bonds with the membrane and other peptides
+* hydrogen bonds with the membrane and other peptides
-+ inter-peptide interactions
+* inter-peptide interactions
-+ peptide tilt angle
+* peptide tilt angle
-+ me

 .. note::